henryzhongsc/MQuAKE-Remastered/README.md

 ## Introduction

 MQuAKE-Remastered is a **corrected and enhanced version** of the original MQuAKE dataset, designed to provide a more reliable benchmark for evaluating multi-hop knowledge editing in large language models (LLMs).
 The original [MQuAKE](https://github.com/princeton-nlp/MQuAKE) dataset contained **critical errors**, including edit contamination, missing information in question instructions, conflicting edits, and duplicate cases.
-These issues affected the realiability of evaluation results, making it difficult to assess LLMs' true performance in knowledge editing.
+These issues affected the reliability of evaluation results, making it difficult to assess LLMs' true performance in knowledge editing.

 MQuAKE-Remastered preserves the original dataset's scale and structure while introducing key improvements, ensuring it serves as a robust, contamination-free benchmark for LLMs in counterfactual and temporal knowledge editing tasks.
+Check out our datasets at [HuggingFace](https://huggingface.co/datasets/henryzhongsc/MQuAKE-Remastered).

 The dataset consists of four splits:
-- **`MQuAKE-Remastered-CF-3k`**: A counterfactual dataset (subset of `CF-9k`) that fixes the original errors while maintaining the same size as `MQuAKE-CF-3k`.
+- **`MQuAKE-Remastered-CF-3k`**: A counterfactual dataset (a subset of `CF-9k`) that fixes the original errors while maintaining the same size as `MQuAKE-CF-3k`.
 - **`MQuAKE-Remastered-CF-9k`**: A full-scale counterfactual dataset that corrects all errors in `MQuAKE-CF`.
 - **`MQuAKE-Remastered-CF-6334`**: A structured subset of `CF-9k` with dedicated **training and testing splits**, suitable for **parameter-based** editing methods.
 - **`MQuAKE-Remastered-T`**: A temporal dataset designed for evaluating knowledge updates based on real-world factual changes.